JackBegay/Wireshark/README.md

 2. Once loaded I had to search for any traffic coming from the source IP address, 142.250.1.139, with the filter  ip.src == 142.250.1.139  .
 This pulled up a list of results for traffic with the associated source IP address.
 ![Screenshot 2025-04-15 152605](https://github.com/user-attachments/assets/9ad01d9f-4b67-4e75-9f45-aeb2941318d5)

-3.Next I had to search for any traffic with the same IP address, but this time for it being the destination.
+3. Next I had to search for any traffic with the same IP address, but this time for it being the destination.
 Accomplished this through the filter  ip.dst == 142.250.1.139  to find any results for that being the destination IP address.
 ![Screenshot 2025-04-15 152656](https://github.com/user-attachments/assets/0ca47c77-5a63-470e-878f-2058ed301e03)

-4.This time I was looking for MAC address: 42:01:ac:15:e0:02, traffic asociated along with protocol being used.
+4. This time I was looking for MAC address: 42:01:ac:15:e0:02, traffic asociated along with protocol being used.
 Filtered this by entering the following, eth.addr == 42:01:ac:15:e0:02   to pull up the needed results.
 ![Screenshot 2025-04-15 153337](https://github.com/user-attachments/assets/d38cccf2-adf8-41f7-b4a6-09960d8e52eb)